 A list of all pending cases, together with a summary of the status of their execution, can be found on the website of the Department for the execution of judgments.
 CM decisions and communications submitted to it are in principle public (see Rule 8 of the CM's Rules for its supervision of execution) and are published both on the Department's website (mainly on a case by case basis) and on that of the CM (mainly on a meeting basis).
 A new search engine, similar to HUDOC for judgements of the Court, allows for searching for cases subject to execution.
 The Department also publishes other materials of relevance for execution, including information on CM recommendations to member States and the results of multi-lateral roundtables or other similar events.
-Link to the CM website: www.coe.int/cm: Link to the Department's website: www.coe.int/en/web/execution.
+Link to the CM website: www.coe.int/en/web/execution.